PeakIndicators/Getting-Started-On-Azure-ML/Documents/Detect-mitigate-unfairness-in-models.md

 **Fairlearn** is a Python package that you can use to analyze models and evaluate disparity between predictions and prediction performance for one or more sensitive features.

 It works by calculating group metrics for the sensitive features you specify.
-The metrics themselves are based on standard **scikit-learn** model evaluation metrics, such as *accuracy, precision,* or *recall* for classification models.
+The metrics themselves are based on standard **scikit-learn** model evaluation metrics, such as *accuracy, precision* or *recall* for classification models.

 The Fairlearn API is extensive, offering multiple ways to explore disparity in metrics across sensitive feature groupings.
 For a binary classification model, you might start by comparing the selection rate (the number of positive predictions for each group) by using the **selection_rate** function.
 This function returns the overall selection rate for the test dataset.
-You can also use standard **sklearn.metrics** functions (such as **accuracy_score**, **precision_score**, or **recall_score**) to get an overall view of how the model performs.
+You can also use standard **sklearn.metrics** functions (such as **accuracy_score**, **precision_score** or **recall_score**) to get an overall view of how the model performs.

 Then, you can define one or more *sensitive features* in your dataset with which you want to group subsets of the population and compare selection rate and predictive performance.
 Fairlearn includes a **MetricFrame** function that enables you to create a dataframe of multiple metrics by the group.